 \subsection{Numerical results}

 In this subsection, we fix the maximal threshold value $N = 4$ and the absolute signal value $x = 3.5$, respectively.
-First, let $p_A$ set to $0.7$.
+First, we set $p_A=0.7$.
 Figures~\refsubref{results:fig:nVsCDRn}{1}--(\subref{results:fig:nVsCDRn_5}) show the relation between the decision step $n$ and correct decision rate $\CDR_n$ for $p_B = 0.1$, $0.3$, $0.5$, respectively.
-In each panel, the curves in $\lambda = 0$, $\pm 0.4$, $\pm 0.7$ are compared, reminding that $\lambda$ is the autocorrelation coefficient of the two-valued Markov time series $s_n$. $\mathrm{CDR}_n$ quickly approaches a steady level within the first several tens of decisions in all three cases.
-Comparing these three $p_B$-settings, the $\CDR_n$ gets smaller when $p_B$ is larger.
+In each panel, the curves for $\lambda = 0$, $\pm 0.4$, $\pm 0.7$ are compared, reminding that $\lambda$ as defined in Eq.~\eqref{modeling:eq:lambda} is the autocorrelation coefficient of the two-valued Markov time series $s_n$. $\mathrm{CDR}_n$ quickly approaches a steady level within the first several tens of decisions in all three cases.
+Comparing these three $p_B$-settings, the $\CDR_n$ decreases when $p_B$ is larger.
 This indicates that, when the difference between $p_A$ and $p_B$ is smaller, it is more difficult to determine which arm is more likely to generate a reward.
 Moreover, the dependence on $\lambda$ in the long-time value already appears in the early transient.
 For $p_B = 0.1$, the convergent value of $\CDR_n$ is monotonically increasing with an increase in $\lambda$, as displayed in Fig.~\refsubref{results:fig:nVsCDRn}{1}.
 By contrast, the CDR in $p_B = 0.5$ gets smaller when $\lambda$ is larger, as shown in Fig.~\refsubref{results:fig:nVsCDRn}{5}.
-Moreover, for $p_B = 0.3$, all curves are overlapped, indicating that $\CDR_n$ is independent of $\lambda$.
-These facts imply that the positive (negative) autocorrelation coefficient is better to enhance the decision-making performance under $p_B = 0.1$ ($0.5$), and decision-making performance is invariant for the autocorrelation coefficient for $p_B = 0.3$.
+Moreover, for $p_B = 0.3$, all curves overlap, indicating that $\CDR_n$ is independent of $\lambda$.
+These facts imply that the positive (negative) autocorrelation coefficient is more effective in the decision-making performance under $p_B = 0.1$ ($0.5$), and decision-making performance is invariant with respect to the autocorrelation coefficient for $p_B = 0.3$.